JonathanKlimp/GenDecS-tools/README.md

 * ClinVar data file.

 For the vcf file [V.I.P](https://github.com/molgenis/vip) output is expected.
+Example data can be found in the gendecsTestData folder.
 For the ClinVar file the output of the ClinVar is expected but a ClinVar file downloaded from [Clinvar](https://ftp.ncbi.nlm.nih.gov/pub/clinvar/vcf_GRCh37/) will also work.